-On March 12, 2024, the Company issued 15,933,143 security units through a non-brokered private placement at a price of CAD \$0.07 per unit.
-Each unit consists of one common share and one share purchase warrant that is exercisable into one common share at CAD \$0.08 per share for a period of three (3) years from issuance.
-The Company received gross proceeds of \$830,123 (CAD\$1,119,520) and \$5,930 (CAD\$7,997) of issuance cost incurred.
+During the year ended December 31, 2024, the Company issued 29,449,143 private placement units through a non-brokered private placement at a price of CAD\$0.07 per unit.
+Each unit consists of one common share and one share purchase warrant that is exercisable into one common share at CAD\$0.08 for a period of three years from issuance.
+The Company received gross proceeds of \$1,504,614 and incurred issuance costs of \$25,221.
+The Company adopted the residual method and allocated \$Nil for the issuance of warrants of units.